sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/01_getting_started_with_go.md

 ---

-### 1️⃣ Why Learn Go?

 We begin by exploring:

 - What makes **Go unique**?
 - Why is Go worth learning over other programming languages?
 - What are the benefits of using Go in real-world software development?

-### 2️⃣ Setting Up Go

-Next, we’ll help you:
+Next, we’ll setup go:

-- **Install the Go environment** on your system.
+- **Install the Go environment** on our system.
-- **Compile your first Go program** to ensure everything is working.
+- **Compile our first Go program** to ensure everything is working.

-### 3️⃣ Understanding Code Organization in Go

-In this section, we’ll explain:
+In this section, we’ll discuss:

-- How to set up your **workspace**.
+- How to set up our **workspace**.
 - Recommended **code organization** practices.
 - How Go uses **packages** to structure and share code effectively.

-🔁 Sharing and collaborating are key goals of Go.
+> Sharing and collaborating are key goals of Go.
 Since most real software is developed in teams, understanding packages and modularity is essential.

-### 4️⃣ Introduction to Variables

 Finally, we’ll begin working with the Go language directly: